 Why Genealogy?

-Growing up, I was lucky enough to get to spend time with my maternal great-grandmother.
+Growing up, I was lucky enough to spend time with my maternal great-grandmother.
 Through her, I learned of her family’s move from Southwest City, Missouri, to Grangeville, Idaho.
-Grandma Ida was just four years old in 1886 when they moved, but she vividly remembered riding the “emigrant” train from Missouri to the end of the rail in Walla Walla, Washington.
+Grandma Ida was just four years old in 1886 when they made the journey, but she vividly remembered riding the emigrant train from Missouri to the end of the rail in Walla Walla, Washington.

-Ida’s father, Joseph, bought a team of horses and a wagon, loaded the few possessions they brought with them and traveled from Walla Walla to Dayton where they spent two weeks with family friends who had previously moved West.
-From Dayton, the journey continued to Grangeville, Idaho.
-Only Grandma Ida and her mother rode in the wagon when going uphill.
-Everyone else had to walk up the long, steep hills.
-Grandma Ida also told me stories of her youth on the Camas Prairie.
-These stories sparked a yearning in me to know more about my ancestors and started me on the path of genealogy.
+Ida’s father, Joseph, bought a team of horses and a wagon, loaded their few possessions, and traveled from Walla Walla to Dayton, where they spent two weeks with family friends who had previously moved West.
+From Dayton, the journey continued to Grangeville, Idaho — with only Grandma Ida and her mother riding in the wagon on the long, steep uphill stretches.
+Everyone else walked.
+Those stories of life on the Camas Prairie sparked a yearning to know more about my ancestors and started me on the path of genealogy.

-I started researching my family tree in the mid-1970s, and like Dorothy Gale found out on her trip to Oz on the Yellow Brick Road, things do not always go according to plan.
-My early genealogy road was filled with beginner’s missteps, like not citing sources or keeping research logs, but I managed to make important discoveries as I went along.
+I began researching my family tree in the mid-1970s and, like Dorothy on the Yellow Brick Road, discovered that things don’t always go according to plan.
+My early genealogy road was filled with beginner’s missteps — no source citations, no research logs — but I made important discoveries along the way.

 Learning the DAR Way of Genealogy